best-practice-and-impact/govcookiecutter-lite/docs/contributing_guide/modify_govcookiecutter-lite.md

 Pull requests are raised on GitHub, and approved features are merged into `main`.
 [We then use semantic versioning to number our releases][semver].
-This helps our users select a different version of `govcookiecutter` to use based on their individual needs.
+This helps our users select a different version of `govcookiecutter-lite` to use based on their individual needs.

 [cookiecutter]: https://cookiecutter.readthedocs.io
 [github-issues]: https://github.com/best-practice-and-impact/govcookiecutter/issues